Test your website! And test it again.

 Here is a list of some other things to check on a regular basis:

-- Content - review your content regularly and make sure it is up to date.
-Are you contact details still correct?
+Content - review your content regularly and make sure it is up to date.
+Are your contact details still correct?
 Do you still offer that service or sell that product?
 When was your last blog post?

 Making the review and testing of your website part of your weekly or monthly schedule will ensure you pick up, and address, any issue and keep your site looking and functioning at its best.